 Proposed Impact: Looked after students have a tailored programme of support to meet their needs leading to a closing of achievement gap at Gaynes School.

 The government provides £500 per pupil for any Year 7 student who has not achieved at least a Level 4 in English and maths.
 This is then used by to provide additional support help students catch up and achieve accelerated progress in Year 7.
-For 2018-19 Gaynes School received £2112.
+For 2019-20 Gaynes School received £1280.
 This was used to fund extra support sessions for students in addition to the taught curriculum.
-The sum received for 2019-20 is £1280.
-This has been used to fund extra support sessions in addition to the taught curriculum.
+The sum received for 2019-20 is £0.

 Effect of PPG Funding